 Since 2010, AGQM has published an annual report on the quality of the biodiesel produced and traded by its members.
-In this report, the results of the unannounced sampling of the year 2021 are presented.
+In this report, the results of the unannounced sampling of the year 2022 are presented.

-A comparison of the sample numbers for 2020 and 2021 (Figure 23) shows that the total number of samples analysed in 2021 (63) was significantly lower than the total number of samples analysed in 2020 (71), which is due to fewer limit violations in the main campaigns and thus lower participation of companies in the additional campaigns.
-Also noteworthy is the more than one-third reduction in limit violations within the acceptance limit compared to 2020.
-Although only one limit value violation outside an acceptance limit value of DIN EN 14214 was detected, the violations of the specific AGQM acceptance limit values have doubled compared to the year 2020.
-This shows that the parameters for which stricter limit values are required are precisely those that can be classified as critical and are therefore essential to be able to guarantee a high quality of the end product biodiesel with more than compliance with the standard limit values.
+A comparison of the sample numbers for the year 2021 and 2022 (Figure 24) shows that the total number of samples analysed in 2022 was 66, which is three samples higher than in 2021.
+This is due to the sampling of one additional member and its participation in the three main campaigns.
+The number of samples in the additional campaigns was kept constant at 9, where on the other hand the number of violations within the acceptance limit increased from 7 to 12 in 2022 compared to 2021.
+However, at the same time, the total number of violations outside the acceptance limit threshold decreased significantly compared to the previous year.
+The three acceptance limit violations also involve the specific AGQM acceptance limits for total contamination and water content in two cases.
+This further shows that the parameters for which stricter limits are required are precisely those that can be classified as critical and are therefore essential in order to be able to guarantee a high quality of the end product biodiesel.

-Figure 23: Comparison of the number of samples for main and additional campaigns as well as the number of limit value violations within and outside the acceptance limit values (AL) for the years 2020 and 2021.
+Figure 24: Comparison of the number of samples for main and additional campaigns as well as the number of limit value violations within and outside the acceptance limit values (AL) for the years 2021 and 2022.